203B.07 Return and ballot envelopes; directions to voters.

 (b) the voter marked the ballots in that individual's presence without showing how they were marked, or, if the voter was physically unable to mark them, that the voter directed another individual to mark them; and

-(c) if the voter was not previously registered, the voter has provided proof of residence as required by section 201.061, subdivision 3.
+(c) if the voter was not previously registered, that the voter has provided proof of residence as required by section 201.061, subdivision 3.

 The county auditor or municipal clerk shall affix first class postage to the return envelopes.